-261. Each of RVK's reports in the 2012, 2013, 2014 and 2015 KRS Annual Reports to members and taxpayers, which were signed by Gratsinger, continued to falsely reassure KRS beneficiaries and taxpayers:
+219. Each of RVK's reports in the 2012, 2013, 2014 and 2015 KRS Annual and taxpayers:

+Reports to the Commonwealth, members and taxpayers, which were signed by

+Gratsinger, continued to falsely reassure KRS beneficiaries, the Commonwealth,

 KRS portfolios are diversified on several levels.
 Portfolios are diversified through the use of multiple asset classes ... and represent an efficient allocation to achieve overall return and risk characteristics.
 The individual asset classes are diversified through the use of multiple portfolios ...
 Finally, portfolios within each of the asset classes are diversified through the selection of individual securities.